compasjs/compas/docs/code-gen/custom-types.md

 `;
 ```

 The next step is adding support for mocks.
-This ensure that when the api client
+This ensures that when the api client
 returns a mock, we have something nice to look at.
 The mock generator contains
 an instance of [Chance](https://chancejs.com/) at `_mocker` so we can utilize
 that.